1989–90 in English football: Diary of the season

-16 December 1989 - Arsenal retain their lead of the First Division with a 3-2 home win over Luton Town, but Liverpool keep up the pressure with a 5-2 win over Chelsea at Stamford Bridge.
-Aston Villa's title hopes are hit by a 2-0 defeat at Millwall, who are now needing the points to stay clear of the relegation zone after topping the table in September.
-Manchester United suffer a third successive league defeat, going down 1-0 at home to Tottenham.
+16 December 1989 - Arsenal retain their lead of the First Division with a 3–2 home win over Luton Town, but Liverpool keep up the pressure with a 5–2 win over Chelsea at Stamford Bridge.
+Aston Villa's title hopes are hit by a 2–0 defeat at Millwall, who are now needing the points to stay clear of the relegation zone after topping the table in September.
+Manchester United suffer a third successive league defeat, going down 1–0 at home to Tottenham Hotspur.

 19 December 1989 – 18–year–old Trinidadian striker Dwight Yorke signs for Aston Villa.

 23 December 1989 - The last league action before Christmas sees Manchester United hold Liverpool to a goalless draw at Anfield, ensuring that Arsenal remain a point ahead at the top of the table with a game in hand.

-26 December 1989 - The Boxing Day action sees Liverpool return to the top of the First Division with a 2-1 win over Sheffield Wednesday at Anfield, as Arsenal lose 1-0 at Southampton.
-Aston Villa keep up the pressure with a 3-0 win over Manchester United at Villa Park, a result which mounts the pressure on United manager Alex Ferguson, whose team have picked up just two points from their last five games and are now 15th in the league.
-Norwich's title hopes are hit by a 1-0 defeat at Manchester City, who climb off the bottom of the table.
-Charlton now prop up the First Division, having lost 3-1 at Wimbledon.
-In the Second Division, the leading pair of Leeds United and Sheffield United draw 2-2 at Bramall Lane.
-Swindon boost their promotion hopes with a 4-3 home win over promotion rivals Blackburn at the County Ground.
+26 December 1989 - The Boxing Day action sees Liverpool return to the top of the First Division with a 2–1 win over Sheffield Wednesday at Anfield, as Arsenal lose 1–0 at Southampton.
+Aston Villa keep up the pressure with a 3–0 win over Manchester United at Villa Park, a result which mounts the pressure on United manager Alex Ferguson, whose team have picked up just two points from their last five games and are now 15th in the league.
+Norwich City's title hopes are hit by a 1–0 defeat at Manchester City, who climb off the bottom of the table.
+Charlton Athletic now prop up the First Division, having lost 3–1 at Wimbledon.
+In the Second Division, the leading pair of Leeds United and Sheffield United draw 2–2 at Bramall Lane.
+Swindon Town boost their promotion hopes with a 4–3 home win over promotion rivals Blackburn Rovers at the County Ground.

 28 December 1989 – West Ham United sign midfielder Ian Bishop and striker Trevor Morley from Manchester City for £500,000 each.
 Millwall attempt to arrest their dramatic fall down the First Division by playing a club record £800,000 for Derby County striker Paul Goddard.

 29 December 1989 – Liverpool chairman John Smith receives a knighthood.
 Trevor Francis is offered a playing contract with Luton Town.

 30 December 1989 - The last matches of the 1980s are played.
-20-year-old striker Mark Robins scores his first goal for Manchester United in a 2-2 draw at Wimbledon, which rescues a point for Alex Ferguson's team but extend their winless run to six matches.
-Liverpool beat Charlton 1-0 at Anfield to boost their chances of reclaiming the league title from Arsenal, who are leapfrogged into second place by Aston Villa after a 2-1 defeat at Villa Park.
-There is a six-goal thriller in a Second Division clash at Boundary Park, where Oldham and Portsmouth draw 3-3.
+20-year-old striker Mark Robins scores his first goal for Manchester United in a 2–2 draw at Wimbledon, which rescues a point for Alex Ferguson's team but extend their winless run to six matches.
+Liverpool beat Charlton Athletic 1–0 at Anfield to boost their chances of reclaiming the league title from Arsenal, who are leapfrogged into second place by Aston Villa after a 2–1 defeat at Villa Park.
+There is a six-goal thriller in a Second Division clash at Boundary Park, where Oldham Athletic and Portsmouth draw 3–3.